pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

       - Config `pimcore:glossary:` has been removed, please use `pimcore_glossary:` in the PimcoreGlossaryBundle instead.
     - Staticroutes has been moved into PimcoreStaticRoutesBundle
       - Config `pimcore:staticroutes:` has been removed, please use `pimcore_static_routes:` in the PimcoreStaticRoutesBundle instead.
+    - Xliff Translation Import/Export and related Events have been moved into PimcoreXliffBundle.
+Please check and adapt the Events' namespaces.
     - SEO Document Editor, robots.txt and HTTP Errors has been moved into PimcoreSeoBundle
     - [System Info & Tools] Php Info, Opcache Status and System Requirements check has been moved into `pimcore/system-info-bundle` package.
     - UUID has been moved into PimcoreUuidBundle